THE FIVE FIRST SATURDAYS IS A DEVOTION NEEDED NOW MORE THAN EVER! FIND OUT MORE HERE

 In addition, in many places where corruption and bribery take hold it is hard for people not to get sucked into a nasty vortex of institutionalized theft.
 When everyone’s thumbs are on the scales and transactions become more and more crooked, situational ethics take over from God’s Commandments.
 The ends are said to justify the means!

 Officials in both the public and private sectors become partners in crime.
 And they set a terrible example, allowing those engaged in petty and not so petty forms of larceny (such as muggings, bank robberies, and burglaries) to justify their nefarious activities saying in effect “Everybody else does it!
 Why shouldn’t I get mine?”
+We see that probably in the attitude expressed by many shoplifters these days, those mentioned earlier.

 One might well recall in this regard our Lord’s justified anger at the money changers making the temple not a house of prayer but rather a den of thieves (Matt 21:13)!